Reaishma/Customer-Success-Platform-suite/README.md

 ## ⚠️ Disclaimer

-> This project is a **frontend simulation** created for portfolio and demonstration purposes only.
+> This project is created for portfolio and demonstration purposes only.
 It is **not affiliated with, endorsed by, or connected to** Gainsight, Totango, or ChurnZero in any way.
-All data shown is fictional and for illustrative purposes only.
+All data shown is fictional and for illustrative purposes only.This project is open for personal and educational use.
+Please do not redistribute commercially without attribution.

 ---

 ## 📄 License

-This project is open for personal and educational use.
-Please do not redistribute commercially without attribution.
+This project is licensed under MIT license

 ---